NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  of a way to manage the relationships of a given PID and CIDs in HashStore.

- Instead of returning back to the original format, reference files were introduced which housed the header content.
+ Instead of returning back to the original format, reference files were introduced to contain the header content.
 This shift eliminates the need to fully parse a system metadata document to retrieve a metadata document.
-By making the relationship more transparent in this way, any user (even those without comprehensive knowledge of HashStore), can easily navigate and find the connections for a given PID directly through the file layout of HashStore, without having to rely on the HashStore Public API.
+Additionally, by making the relationship more transparent in this way, any user (even those without comprehensive knowledge of HashStore), can easily navigate and find the connections for a given PID directly through the file layout of HashStore.

- To learn more about the project that spurred this change, please see: https://github.com/mbjones/dip-noodling
+ To learn about the project that spurred this change, please see: https://github.com/mbjones/dip-noodling

 **Reference Files (a.k.a.
 Tags)**